kokas340/WebAPI/README.md

 Create Todo items, update and delete them.
 Get an overview of all Items, and a few other basic features.
 This kind of app is essentially a "Hello World".

-Below are the user stories, which we will implement
+Below are the user stories, which we will implement:

 - As a user of the system I can add a new User, so that Todos can be assigned to Users.
 - As a User I can get a list of all existing Users, so that I can assign Todos to them